bitterjug/kashana/docs/elm-notes.rst

   So, we need:

-  - [x] The url for the post to results: url
+  - [x] The URL for the post to results: URL

   - [x] A type to talk about the stuff that comes back from the server in response to a successful post message.
 This turns out to be Json